 One of the surprising results of this trial was the difference in curing conditions across different sections of the floor.
 The construction team realized that due to the positioning of a heater, some areas of the floor hit the required concrete strength 18 hours before other areas.
 This would not have been discovered without monitoring the concrete in real time, and it highlighted the importance of gaining a better understanding of what happens with a concrete pour as it develops.

-By 6:28 am, on the third day of curing, all seven sensors indicated that the concrete floors had reached the 20 MPa strength needed to post-tension.
+By 6:28 am, on the third day of curing, all seven sensors indicated that the concrete floors had reached the strength of the 20 MPa (2,901 psi) needed to post-tension.
 Knowing this allowed the construction team to confidently post-tension earlier than scheduled and place the heaters in a way that could speed up their construction on the following floors.

 Maturix Smart Concrete Sensors wirelessly transmit real-time data on temperature and strength development to your device.
 It records, monitors and alerts users on the actual status of the concrete which reduces risk, increases efficiency, and saves time and money.
 Maturix Smart Concrete Sensors are reusable and offer unlimited use for a low fixed cost.